+Although the present work focuses on steady-state quasi-Newtonian Stokes flow governed by the Carreau law, the nonsteady or transient regimes are of significant practical and theoretical interest.
+Time-dependent quasi-Newtonian flows, characterized by evolving shear-dependent viscosities and possibly viscoelastic effects, are critically important in many industrial processes and biological systems.
+The mathematical analysis of such time-dependent flows generally requires advanced functional frameworks to handle nonlinear and time-dependent viscosity, and several studies have addressed numerical and analytical aspects in this context (see e.g. Baranger \& Najib \cite{Baranger}, Mikeli\'c \cite{Mikelic2, MikelicIntro1}, and recent works by Lu \& Quian \cite{Lu} and Nakasato \& Pa\v zanin \cite{Nakasato}).
+Extending the asymptotic analysis and derivation of effective two-dimensional Reynolds-type models to nonsteady quasi-Newtonian fluids remains a challenging and relevant research direction.

 Finally, we comment the structure of the paper.
 In Section \ref{sec:definition} we define the domain and introduce some notation which will be useful in the rest of the paper.
 In Section \ref{sec:model}, we present the model that will be analyzed.
-A priori estimates of velocity and pressure are derived in Section \ref{sec:estimates}.
-A version of the unfolding method to capture the oscillations of the domain is introduced in Section \ref{sec:unfolding}.
-Convergences of velocity and pressure are presented in Section \ref{sec:convergences} and the limit model is derived in Section \ref{sec:limitmodel}.
+A priori estimates of velocity and pressure (using a decomposition result for the pressure) are derived in Section \ref{sec:estimates} depending on the type of fluid (pseudoplastic $1<r<2$ or dilatant $r>2$).
+A version of the unfolding method to capture the oscillations of the domain is introduced in Section \ref{sec:unfolding}, which gives different estimates depending on the regime $0<\ell<1$ or $\ell>1$ and, in each regime, depending on the type of fluid.
+Convergences of velocity and pressure are presented in Section \ref{sec:convergences} and the limit models (main results) are derived in Section \ref{sec:limitmodel}.
 We finish the paper with a list of references.